Letter from the Chair and Program Directors

 Welcome to Radiology!

-On behalf of the faculty, we would like to welcome you to the Texas Tech University HSC-El Paso Residency Program in Diagnostic Radiology and the Diagnostic Imaging Fellowship..
-Texas Tech has a distinguished history in residency training and the beginning of the radiology training program in 2008 was a most welcomed addition..
+On behalf of the faculty, we would like to welcome you to the Texas Tech University HSC-El Paso Residency Program in Diagnostic Radiology and the Diagnostic Imaging Fellowship.
+Texas Tech has a distinguished history in residency training and the beginning of the radiology training program in 2008 was a most welcomed addition.
 The residency training program is divided into specialty radiology sections of Abdominal Imaging, Angiography and Interventional Radiology, Breast Imaging, Diagnostic Ultrasound, Emergency Radiology, Musculoskeletal Radiology, Neuroradiology, Nuclear Radiology, Pediatric Radiology, Radiation Physics, and Thoracic Radiology.
-Technical modalities of CT, MRI, and Ultrasound are incorporated into many of the subspecialty sections..
+Technical modalities of CT, MRI, and Ultrasound are incorporated into many of the subspecialty sections.
 Residents rotate through the sub-specialty areas and work closely with faculty members who have established expertise in these disciplines.
-The program is now approved for expansion to 12 residents and will have 10 residents and 1 imaging fellow for 2013-2014.
-The same is anticipated for 2014-15.
+The program is approved for expansion to 12 residents and will have 10 residents and 1 imaging fellow for 2014-2015.
+All of our residency graduates are ABR certified and most are practicing in our area following fellowships.

-Implementation of the new American Board of Radiology certification schedule has allowed us to dedicate most of the fourth year of training to advanced selective experiences as a stepping stone to fellowship or practice..
-Beginning in 2013, one senior resident will also have the opportunity to select a separate tract dedicated to academic practice development.
+Implementation of the new American Board of Radiology certification schedule has allowed us to dedicate most of the fourth year of training to advanced selective experiences as a stepping stone to fellowship or practice.
+A separate 4th year tract dedicated to academic practice development began in 2013.